kbuffardi/thinking-like-a-tester/index.md

 * Systematic way to verify whether or not software is doing what is intended
 * [Majority of effort spent on software projects](https://dl.acm.org/doi/10.1145/3057269)
-* Sooner we discover faults, the better
+* Sooner we discover bugs, the better
   * Automated tests
   * E.g. Unit tests - verify smallest "unit" of code
   * Regression tests